 - Ensuring staff don’t work alone where possible

 These simple measures can have a big impact on the level of violence experienced by staff members.
 Training programs can also have an instant and significant impact on physical assaults and threatening behavior.
 Implementing an emergency communication system, and signs are displayed throughout the facility notifying patients of them, can also help deter assaults and reduce the frequency of incidents.
-They act similar to ADT signs on home windows or doors.
-Below is a sample from one of our partners with the ROAR staff safety solution.
+They act similarly to ADT signs on home windows or doors.
+An example can be found in our BeWell Case Study.

 Further resources on workplace violence prevention can be found on The Joint Commission website and in the OSHA guidelines.